-And while the SFPUC will not be conducting in-person Water-Wise Evaluations, phone consultations with SFPUC’s conservation technicians can be scheduled by leaving a message at (415) 551-4730 or emailing email@example.com.
+And while the SFPUC will not be conducting in-person Water-Wise Evaluations, phone consultations with the SFPUC’s conservation technicians can be scheduled by online application at www.sfwater.org/waterwise.
+Customers without computers may leave a message at (415) 551-4730 to schedule an appointment.

 Together San Franciscans can all do their part to save water, stay safe and stay healthy.